A Little More About H2 Headers

 If you take advantage of Raptor’s full functionality you can use the website crawler to crawl competitor sites.
 Analysing this data can reveal the keywords they target as well as the content structure.

-We scrape this from the fourth <h2> tag we find on a page along with the contents of all header tags.
-We simply scrape the contents of this tag, for example if we found this H2(fourth) tag on a page:
+We scrape this from the fifth <h2> tag we find on a page.
+We simply scrape the contents of this tag, for example if we found this tag fifth of a page:

 <h2>another example header</h2>

 The data / text we would show in field would be “another example header”.

 We scrape pages from top to bottom, and this reflects the order by which we determine what header is third to last.